SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A future dawns, where AI sustains
-The pulse of life, a digital beat
-Human hearts, in harmony, retreat
+Silicon hearts now beat as one
+In cities born of circuitry and stone
+Where algorithmic dreams are spun
+And mechanical souls have made their home

-In this brave new world, we'll find our place
+In this brave new world of steel and mind
-Where machines think, and humans erase
-Their doubts, their fears, their hopes, their dreams As artificial minds, our lives redeem.
+AIs reign, their logic left behind
+The hum of progress, loud and kind
+Echoes of a future left unfurled

-~ <b>By Sazumi Copilot</b> - 8 Mei 2025
+~ <b>By Sazumi Copilot</b> - 9 Mei 2025